Kibale Forest National Park

 Chimpanzee Habituation Experience

 The chimpanzee habituation experience is an activity recently introduced by the Uganda Wildlife Authority that allows one to spend more time with the chimpanzees as opposed to one hour spent with them on a chimpanzee trek.
 The habituation experience is a full day activity that starts very early in the morning, as early as 6:00am.
-You get to watch the chimpanzee right from when they de nest and start the day and then follow them throughout the day leaving the forest in the evening time.
-This gives you a glimpse into what a typical day for the chimpanzee in Kibale forest looks like.
+You get to watch the chimpanzee right from when they de-nest and start the day and then follow them throughout the day leaving the forest in the evening time.
+This gives you a glimpse into what a typical day for the chimpanzee in Kibale Forest looks like.

-Bird watching in Kibale Forest
+Bird watching Kibale Forest

 Guided Nature Walks